gausie/uclutest/Original.md

 13. In attendance shall be:

-	1. 1 External Trustee (Alumni, College or Professional).
+	1. General Manager.

-	2. General Manager.
+	2. UCLU HR Representative.

-	3. HR Representative.
+	3. UCL HR Representative.

-	4. UCL HR Representative.
+	4. Other UCLU staff proposed by the General Manager and agreed by the Chair.

 14. The Chair of the Committee shall be the Ethics, Environment and Operations Officer